jcoreio/react-router-parsed/README.md

 ## Rationale

-After working with `react-router` 4 enough, I started to realize that I had a lot of duplicated code to parse my query params within render methods and event handlers for my components.
+After working with `react-router` 4 enough, I started to realize that I had a lot of duplicated code to parse my URL params and query string within render methods and event handlers for my components.
 For instance:

 ```js
 class EditDeviceView extends React.Component {